aws-ia/terraform-aws-eks-blueprints/docs/add-ons/kafka.md

 For complete project documentation, please visit the [Strimzi Kafka](https://strimzi.io/).

 ## Usage
 Strimzi Kafka Operator can be deployed by enabling the add-on via the following.
+Check out the full [example](https://github.com/awslabs/data-on-eks/tree/main/streaming/kafka) to deploy the EKS Cluster with Kafka.

 ```hcl
 enable_strimzi_kafka_operator = true